Subletting in Dubai: Complete Legal & Practical Guide for Tenants and Landlords

 Responsibilities of Tenant and Subtenant

-Maintain property in good condition.
+- Maintain property in good condition throughout the sublease period.

-Ensure timely rent and utility payments.
+- Ensure timely rent and utility payments to avoid default.

-Consider renter’s insurance to cover liability for accidental damages or third-party claims.
+- Consider renters insurance to cover liability for accidental damages or third-party claims.

 Risk Comparison: Tenants vs Landlords